ammein/custom-code-editor/README.md

 > These options will make your editor change live upon options modified.

 ## Copy Options
-You can copy your changes options and paste it on your project level module that will applied to all !
+You can copy your changes options and paste it on your project level module that will apply to all !
 The copy features uses [Clipboard JS](https://clipboardjs.com/) to make it work.
 Below are the demonstration on how to use it :

 ![Copy Options](https://media.giphy.com/media/MaNmlXtVdItUCXRR17/giphy.gif)